elkcityhazard/chef-frank/content/recipes/appetizers/puff-pastry-wrap-recipe/index.md

 date: 2019-12-11T02:32:45+00:00

 ---
-Quick Easy Puff Pastry Wraps Recipes are great for [Appetizers][1] or [Desserts][2].
+Quick Puff Pastry Wraps Recipes are great for [Appetizers][1] or [Desserts][2].
 Simple instructions on how to make Puff Pastry Wraps for any Holiday or Party.
 Happy New Year Appetizers.

 ## Puff Pastry Wrap Ingredients